backdrop-contrib/migrate/README.md

 TESTED
 ------

-While basic functionality might be working, higher thought like "what/where is the registry table in Backdrop", "converting from non-MySQL databases to a MySQL database", "using Migrate with Drush in Backdrop", "do (generally enterprise) Oracle websystems want to migrate to Backdrop currently?", "what to do when migrating Poll module data and data from other modules removed from Backdrop?" and other big topics have not been addressed yet.
+While basic functionality might be working, higher thought like "converting from non-MySQL databases to a MySQL database", "using Migrate with Drush in Backdrop", "do (generally enterprise) Oracle websystems want to migrate to Backdrop currently?", "what to do when migrating Poll module data and data from other modules removed from Backdrop?" and other big topics have not been addressed yet.

 KNOWN ISSUES